DIRAKHIL/super-agi-telugu-story-engine/README.md

 - **📚 Research-Driven**: Built on comprehensive research with 500+ academic citations
 - **🎬 Master Storyteller Analysis**: Insights from 12 master storytellers including Rajamouli, Tarkovsky, Spielberg, Miyazaki, Tarantino
 - **👥 Elite Professional Insights**: Expertise from top professionals across multiple domains
+- **🚀 PRODUCTION-READY**: Fully operational system with Docker deployment, monitoring, and scalability
+- **🤖 REAL AI MODELS**: Uses actual AI models like Llama 3 and Indic-BERT, not mocks or placeholders
+- **🖥️ LOCAL PROCESSING**: All processing happens locally by default for privacy and control
+- **📊 ADVANCED DASHBOARD**: Real-time monitoring and management of the story generation system
+- **🔌 COMPREHENSIVE API**: Well-documented API endpoints for integration with other systems

 ### Research Foundation